ScRiPt1337/Live-cc-checker/README.md

 > it's only for Education Purposes
 > I am not going to be responsible for anything

-> if your using linux your can dirctly run chxd
+> if your using linux can run chxd
-> if your using windows please first install python and wsl then run win.py
+> if your using windows run winchxd.exe

 > join us here: https://discord.gg/gkGA44z